🐾 La Ruche Animals – Old & New

 🌟 Final Thought – Heart, Home & Second Chances

 So if you visit and want to meet them, just ask.
-We’ll introduce you to the llamas, show you where the hens hide their eggs, and share a few tails (and tales) from our ever-growing family.
-Because at Holidays-Normandy, it’s not just about where you stay — it’s about who you share it with 🐕🐈🦙❤️.
+We’ll introduce you to the llamas, show you where the hens hide their eggs, and probably tell you far too many stories along the way.